GIfatahTH/states_rebuilder/examples/ex_009_1_3_ca_todo_mvc_with_state_persistence/README.md

 final locale = RM.inject<Locale>(
   () => Locale.fromSubtags(languageCode: 'en'),
   onData: (_) {
-      //Each time the locale is changed, we refresh the i18n to get the write language implementation return i18n.refresh();
+    //Each time the locale is changed, we refresh the i18n to get the right language implementation return i18n.refresh();
   },
   //Persist the locale
   persist: () => PersistState(
     key: '__localization__',
-    //the stored String (json) represents the
     //
     //take the stored String and return a Locale object
     fromJson: (String json) => Locale.fromSubtags(languageCode: json),
     //
     //any non supported locale will be stored as 'und'.
-    //
     toJson: (locale) =>
         I18N.supportedLocale.contains(locale) ? locale.languageCode : 'und',
   ),